aussielunix/ubuntu-dev-playbook/README.md

 ## Author

-This project was created by [Mick Pollard](https://aussielunix.io) [@aussielunix](https://twitter.com/aussielunix) and was adapted from [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook) for Ubuntu.
+This project was created by [Mick Pollard](https://aussielunix.io) [@aussielunix](https://twitter.com/aussielunix) and was adapted for Ubuntu from [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook).

 ## License